 Addiction therapy involves sitting with our certified therapist and working through the reasons for drug abuse and exploring positive ways to cope.
 Medication management is another strategy used to help you receive treatment for diagnosed physical or mental conditions while minimizing the risk of dependence.

 Sedative dependence can happen to anyone.
-Here’s your chance to put addiction behind you and turn a new leaf.
+Here's your chance to put addiction behind you and look forward to a safer, healthier future.
 Our compassionate staff will personalize a treatment plan that focuses on your needs and will provide support every step of the way.
-Call 866.957.7885, or contact us online to find out more about our programs and requirements for admissions to our men’s rehab or women’s rehab.
+Call 866.957.7885, or contact us online to find out more about our programs and requirements for admissions to our men's rehab or women's rehab.